teamLab Botanical Garden Osaka

 ┣Universe of Fire Particles in the Forest – Secondary Forest

-If you’re as impressed as I was and want to take the Universe of Fire Particles home, you can.
-Download the special app and hold your phone toward the installation, and it will be projected on your phone.
-What would be a better souvenir than the artwork itself♪
+If you’re as impressed as I was and want to take Universe of Fire Particles home, you actually can.
+By downloading the special app and pointing your phone toward the installation, you can capture and view the artwork on your device.

 ┣Floating Resonating Lamps on Oike Lake